1 Ocean Road, Bridgehampton, NY 11976

-After 17 years in Sag Harbor, Java Nation, a no-frills, small-batch coffee roastery whose owners take their beans very, very seriously, moved to Bridgehampton last year, taking a space in a semi-industrial row of buildings near the train station.
-A small cafe in front serves up hot cups of Joe, cappuccino, and espresso with a few baked goods and teas to round things out.
-The big deal here is beans, with devotees willing to drive miles to stock up.
+Jave Nation is a small-batch coffee roastery whose owners take their beans very, very seriously but without any pretension.
+Both the roasting operation and the small cafe occupy a low-frills space in a semi-industrial row of buildings near the Bridgehampton train station.
+A selection of pastries is always on offer along with the cappuccionos and cortados, but the big deal here is the beans, with devotees willing to drive miles to stock up.

 1970 Montauk Highway, Bridgehampton, NY 11932